EXCCoin/exccdata/README.md

 install MinGW-w64 gcc packages).

-Tip: If you receive other build errors, it may be due to "vendor" directories left by dep builds of dependencies such as dcrwallet.
+Tip: If you receive other build errors, it may be due to "vendor" directories left by dep builds of dependencies such as exccwallet.
 You may safely delete vendor folders and run `dep ensure` again.

 ### Runtime resources

-Presently the dcrdata executable, it's config file, logs, data files, and web interface resources are all in the same folder.
+Presently the exccdata executable, it's config file, logs, data files, and web interface resources are all in the same folder.
 An option to specify the application data folder will be added in the future.

-As with the config file, the "public" and "views" folders *must* be in the same folder as the `dcrdata` executable.
+As with the config file, the "public" and "views" folders *must* be in the same folder as the `exccdata` executable.

 ## Updating

 First, update the repository (assuming you have `master` checked out):

-    cd $GOPATH/src/github.com/decred/dcrdata
+    cd $GOPATH/src/github.com/EXCCoin/exccdata
     git pull origin master
     dep ensure
     go build